King's Glory Education Centre: K. Oten case

-In February 2009, it was reported that former 'star teacher' and business partner Karson Oten Fan Karno, better known as "K. Oten", was in dispute with KGEC following his departure from the company to work for Modern Education.
-His employer terminated his contract in April 2006 when they discovered several breaches of contract.
-KGEC claimed damages of HK$10 million citing breach of contract, including collection of personal data from students, and taking up employment with a rival establishment within one year of his termination.
-Fan retorted that the contract expired in 2005 and that any subsequent contract was forged.
-Fan claims HK$2.65 million in unpaid profit share.
-On 15 July 2009, Fan was found guilty of breaching his employment contract, and his former employers were awarded damages in the sum of HK$8.87 million.
-The judge, who found the defence's student witnesses unreliable, disapproved of Oten's vulgar notes and use of trendy slang.
-Oten was ordered to pay half the defendants' legal costs.
-Later, Oten appealed to the court, but the court refused his appeal.
-Consequently, Oten was ordered to pay compensation to KGEC.
+In February 2009, it was reported that former 'star teacher' and business partner Karson Oten Fan Karno, better known as "K. Oten", was in dispute with King's Glory Education Centre (KGEC) following his departure to work for Modern Education.
+KGEC terminated his contract in April 2006, citing several breaches, including the collection of students' personal data and taking up employment with a rival establishment within one year of termination.Yvonne Tsui & Loretta Fong, Tutorial school sues star teacher for HK$10m, page C4, South China Morning Post, 26 February 2009 KGEC claimed damages of HK$10 million, while Fan countered that the contract expired in 2005 and any subsequent contract was forged, claiming HK$2.65 million in unpaid profit share.

+On 15 July 2009, the Court of First Instance found Fan guilty of breaching his employment contract, awarding KGEC damages of HK$8.87 million.
+The judge criticized Fan's use of vulgar notes and trendy slang, deemed the defence's student witnesses unreliable, and ordered Fan to pay half of KGEC's legal costs.Yvonne Tsui, Teacher to pay $8m to school, page C1, South China Morning Post, 16 July 2009 Fan appealed the decision, but on 9 June 2010, the Court of Appeal dismissed his appeal, upholding the original ruling.
+Following the failed appeal, Fan applied for bankruptcy in August 2010, citing the financial burden of the damages and legal costs.
+Subsequently, Fan signed a contract with Contab Education as the chief English tutor, continuing to provide lessons twice a week.